iamjpg/GoogleMapsPointClusterD3/README.md

 IMO the current Google Maps Cluster library, [See library here](https://github.com/googlemaps/js-marker-clusterer), is really inefficient when dealing with massive amounts of points as it creates a Google Maps Marker object for each point before clustering them.
 I figured there had to be a better way.

 ###  Implementation

+Project isn't quite finished yet.
+In the meantime you can see the implementation in example.js for now.

+Implementation details to come.